comorment/containers/usecases/gwas_opensnp.md

 Take a moment to look at the [phenotype file](https://github.com/comorment/opensnp/blob/main/pheno/pheno.csv) and it's [dictionary file](https://github.com/comorment/opensnp/blob/main/pheno/pheno.dict) which will be used throughout this application.
 For genetic data, we're using imputed hard genotype calls in plink format, with ``n=6500`` individuals ([opensnp_hm3.fam](https://github.com/comorment/opensnp/tree/main/imputed/opensnp_hm3.fam)) and ``m=500`` SNPs across three chromosomes ([opensnp_hm3.bim](https://github.com/comorment/opensnp/tree/main/imputed/opensnp_hm3.bim)).
 Note: if you click on the above links and see ``Stored with Git LFS`` message on the github pages, you'll only need to click the ``View raw`` link and it should show the content of the file you're trying to see.

-Now, to run this use case, just copy the [gwas.py](https://github.com/comorment/containers/blob/main/scripts/gwas/gwas.py) script and [config.yaml](https://github.com/comorment/containers/blob/main/scripts/gwas/config.yaml) file from ``$COMORMENT/containers/scripts/gwas.py`` into your current folder, and run the following commands (where ``run1`` gives example of case/control GWAS with plink2, while ``run2`` is an example for quantitative traits with regenie; these choices are independent - you could run case/control GWAS with regenie, and quantitative trait with plink2 by choosing --analysis argument accordingly; the meaning of the ``/REF`` and ``$SIF`` is explained in the [INSTALL](../INSTALL.md) section of the main README file, as well as the way you are expected to setup the ``SINGULARITY_BIND`` variable;
+Now, to run this use case, just copy the [gwas.py](https://github.com/comorment/containers/blob/main/scripts/gwas/gwas.py) script and [config.yaml](https://github.com/comorment/containers/blob/main/scripts/gwas/config.yaml) file from ``$COMORMENT/containers/scripts/gwas.py`` into your current folder, and run the following commands (where ``run1`` gives example of case/control GWAS with plink2, while ``run2`` is an example for quantitative traits with regenie; these choices are independent - you could run case/control GWAS with regenie, and quantitative trait with plink2 by choosing --analysis argument accordingly; the meaning of the ``/REF`` and ``$SIF`` is explained in the [INSTALL](../INSTALL.md) section of the main README file, as well as the way you are expected to setup the ``SINGULARITY_BIND`` variable.
+Similarly /REF3 defines the path of the input genome and phenome file ;

 ```
 singularity exec --home $PWD:/home $COMORMENT/containers/singularity/python3.sif python /home/gwas.py gwas \